anegg0/cocreate-demo-site/docs/zksync-api-docs-improvement-strategy.md

 ## Assessment

+Here is a partial/subjective assessment Zksync's technical documentation:

 ### Pros

+Zksync technical documentation:
+- Covers core concepts.
-Zksync technical documentation covers core concepts and makes it possible to quickly interact with Zksync.
+- Makes it possible to quickly interact with Zksync.
 For instance: the context, the endpoints, and the expected results are clearly explained overall, often in plain English.

 ### Cons